bitshares/bitshares.github.io-old/technology/performance.md

 ## Conclusion

 Designing high-performance blockchains isn’t rocket-science and doesn’t require complex, hard-to-understand protocols nor does it require dividing the processing among all the nodes on the network.
 Instead all that is necessary to build a high-performance blockchain is to remove all calculations that are not part of the critical, order-dependent, evaluation from the core business logic and to design a protocol that facilitates these kinds of optimizations.

+# from elsewhere

+## Object Graph Database

+A unified database structure based around an in-memory object graph can provide fast, constant-time lookups of the data needed to process transactions.
+This structure also lends itself to easy snapshots and restoring of database state.
+This state should be significantly smaller than the complete transaction history of all objects.

+Everything in the graph database is an object that is allocated a sequential ID by the consensus process.
+Anyone can create a object that contains arbitrary data and every object has a owner who is the only person able to change the data.
+This owner can be transferred to someone else.
+The core protocol does not need to support specifying the data, it must only support allocating and transferring ownership of IDs.
+Higher level interpretations of custom data operations can then utilize the IDs allocated by the protocol.

+** Fees **

+Every single operation must specify and pay its fees.
+All fees are set by the delegates which publish a fee schedule with a different fee for each operation type.
+Once per day the fees adjust to the median of the delegate schedules.
+A fee may be paid in any asset provided there is BTS in the fee pool for that asset and the issuer has published a price for extracting fees from the pool.
+Anyone may contribute BTS to the fee pool for an asset.
+In the case of BitAssets the fee pool can go negative and the network automatically sells the BitAssets accumulated when someone places an order to buy the BitAsset for BTS.

+** Should Objects have the ability to be listed for sale "on the blockchain"?  **

+Given that objects are transferrable, they could be sold "off chain".
+All that would be necessary is for someone to construct a transaction with two operations: 1 transfer payment, and 1 transfer object and then have both parties "sign" the transaction.
+This would be atomic and keep features "off chain".
+On the other hand, this requires both parties to be online and available to sign the transaction at about the same time.
+The cost of implementing it "on chain" is to add an optional "sale price" to an object and a single operation that will buy it.